 The Research and Innovation Strategy of Slovenia 2011-20 (RISS) and the National Higher Education Programme 2011-20 (NHEP) support close links between research, technology development, innovation and higher education.
-They also propose measures for necessary reforms of the national innovation system and measureable implementation targets.
+They also proposed measures for necessary reforms of the national innovation system and measureable implementation targets.
 To implement these strategies, legal documents are being prepared.
 They include a new (or significantly amended) Research and Development Act as well as a Higher Education Act and a Smart Specialisation Strategy (SSS).
-Priorities set out in the strategic documents are supported by the national budget and EU Structural Funds.
-In 2012, the government’s budget for R&D (GBAORD) amounted to EUR 190 million, accounting for 0.54% of GDP.
-It remained unchanged in 2013.
-For 2012-13, the government also received USD 216 million (EUR 130 million) from the EU Structural and Social Funds for R&D to implement the strategies.
+In 2012, the government’s budget for R&D (GBAORD) amounted to EUR 190 million, accounting for 0.54% of GDP It remained unchanged in 2013.
+For 2012-13, the government also allocated USD 216 million (EUR 130 million) from the EU Structural and Social Funds for R&D to implement the strategies.

 Improving the framework conditions for innovation (including competitiveness)

 The Slovenian government endeavours to create a legislative environment conducive to innovation and to strengthen incentives for innovation, notably by implementing and supporting the protection and management of IPR.
 This is considered necessary for accumulating innovation capabilities in companies, promoting innovation in services and encouraging the international orientation of business R&D.